amber-lang/amber-docs/docs/0.6.0-alpha/stdlib/doc/env.md

 pub fun echo_warning(message: Text): Null
 ```

-Prints a text as a warning message.
+Prints a text as a warning.

 ### Usage
 ```ab